paritytech/substrate-debug-kit/remote-externalities/README.md

 An equivalent of `TestExternalities` that can load its state from a remote substrate based chain.

-- For now, the `build()` method os not async and will block.
+- For now, the `build()` method is not async and will block.
 This is so that the test code would be freed from dealing with an executor or async tests.
-- You typically have two options, either use a mock runtime file.
-In this case, you only care about the types that you want to query and they must be the same as the one used in chain.
-Or, simply use the runtime struct of the chain that you want to scrape.
+- You typically have two options, either use a mock runtime or a real one.
+In the case of a mock, you only care about the types that you want to query and **they must be the same as the one used in chain**.

 ### Example